PO Box 32547

 Pikesville, MD 21282-9998

-If you are a first time visitor to TRAINING & BEHAVIOR TIPS, please read the introdutory material below.
-If you are returning to TRAINING & BEHAVIOR TIPS, you may, if desire, click here to jump to the menu of TRAINING & BEHAVIOR PAMPHLETS.
-SETTING UP FOR SUCCESS
+If you are a first-time visitor to training and behavior tips, please read the introductory material below.
+If you are returning to training and behavior tips, you may, if desire, click here to jump to the menu of TRAINING & BEHAVIOR PAMPHLETS.

 - Eskies are sometimes referred to as a “dominant” or "assertive" type of dog – that means they NEED TRAINING!
 If they aren’t told that you are the boss and the provider of all good things, then they will try to take over the household and assume it is their role!
 Eskies are not well suited for that job.
 It is your responsibility as a dog owner to provide for the care, feeding and shelter of your new family member.
 Part of caring for your Eskie is training him properly -- this helps you develop a way to communicate with your Eskie so that he knows what you expect from him.